oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 ### Summary

-A new service that will automatically enforces affinity rules.
+A new engine internal service that will enforce affinity rules.
 The service will query a list of VMs that break affinity rules, and will try to resolve the conflicts by migrating problematic VMs.
 Each cluster will have a separate service.

 ### Owner